akosgarai/go_opengl_playground/examples/05-house-with-camera/README.md

 # Building with camera

-This draws stuff to the screen.
+This draws different rectangles formed something building like stuff to the screen.
 The camera is movable and rotatable.

 ## Controls